cloud-66-internal/help.cloud66.com/_includes/_inlines/Tutorials/Rails/1993-09-26-running-rake-tasks/1993-09-26-running-rake-tasks_deployment-hooks.md

-Then, add a deploy&#95;hook to execute the above script on each deploy: create the file `.cloud66/deploy_hooks.yml` as below:
+Then, add a deploy_hook to execute the above script on each deploy: create the file `.cloud66/deploy_hooks.yml` as below: